indimail/indimail-virtualdomains/pam-multi-x/README-pam-multi.md

 # Introduction

 [pam-multi](https://github.com/mbhangui/indimail-virtualdomains/tree/master/pam-multi-x) helps you to extend authentication of an existing pam-module (e.g. courier-imap, dovecout, cyrus, etc) to transparently authenticate against [IndiMail's](https://github.com/mbhangui/indimail-virtualdomains) own MySQL database.
-The primary goal of pam-multi was to allow authentication of IMAP/POP3 servers like courier-imap, dovecot against IndiMail MySQL database.
+The primary goal of pam-multi was to allow SMTP/IMAP/POP# servers to authenticate against IndiMail's MySQL database.
 In short, pam-multi provides a pam service, which is configurable to look at any datasource.
-IndiMail uses pam-multi to make possible usage of any IMAP/POP3 server with IndiMail's database, without modifying a single line of code in the IMAP/POP3 server.  see the man page pam-multi
+IndiMail uses pam-multi to make possible usage of any SMTP server with IndiMail's database, without modifying a single line of code of the SMTP/IMAP/POP3 server.
+See the man page pam-multi(8). pam-multi package also contains pam-checkpwd(8) which provides a [checkpassword interface](http://cr.yp.to/checkpwd/interface.html). pam-checkpwd can use pam-multi or any PAM config/module authentication.
+See the examples below how it can be used to provided authenticated SMTP, IMAP/POP3 login. pam-checkpwd can be used for courier-imap, dovecot authentication too. pam-multi does chdir to the user's home directory and sets the uid, gid before returning.

+pam-multi doesn't depend on the user being in /etc/passwd.
+But your application may need fields like uid, gid, home directory from /et/passwd.
+If your datasource happens to be in MySQL, you can use nssd(8) to transparently extend your MySQL db into /etc/passwd.
+If you use nssd, all calls like getpwnam(3), getpwent(3), getspnam(3), getspent(3), etc will read data from your MySQL database with some simple configuration of /etc/indimail/nssd.conf.
+See the man page of nssd(8) for details.
+Both pam-multi and nssd are part of the indimail-auth package.
+In most cases, using nssd is enough make your application authenticate against IndiMail's MySQL db.

 pam-multi supports four methods for password hashing schemes.